Korea Arrival Checklist — EPIK & Non-EPIK Tracks

 How much money should I bring for the first month?

-Plan for $1,500–$2,500 USD equivalent in accessible funds.
+Plan for ₩2,000,000–₩3,500,000 (≈ $1,500–$2,500 USD equivalent) in accessible funds.
 Your first paycheck typically arrives 30–60 days after your arrival (Korean pay cycles can be partial in month one), so you need runway for housing deposit contribution (if any), utilities setup, food, transport, and incidentals.
-Keep it as a mix of USD cash ($300–$500) and an international debit card until your Korean account activates.
+Bring Korean won (KRW) cash — roughly ₩400,000–₩700,000 — plus an international debit card until your Korean account activates.
+USD cash is not spendable inside Korea; exchange it at departure or at the Incheon Airport currency booth on arrival.

 When does my Residence Card arrive, and what should I do while waiting?